nimish21/Iot-Python_Backend_Project/README.md

 **Steps For Database Configuration**

-- Download 'ShorelineIot.db' to your desktop and Open Chrome/Any Browser
+- Download 'Iot.db' to your desktop and Open Chrome/Any Browser
 - Use Phpmyadmin to manage your MySQL database (We are using XAMPP Server)
 - Use the SQL Query "'CREATE DATABASE shorelineiot;"' to create an empty database.
 - Select the 'Shorelineiot.db' in Import Tab/ drag and drop the 'Shorelineiot.db' into the Import Page.